 Further above San Antonio Falls, take the ski-lifts to Mount Blandy winter sports center for some fun in the snow during winter or hiking and dining during the warmer months.

-You also enjoy a stunning waterfall above Malibu at Escondido Falls.
+You can also enjoy a stunning waterfall above Malibu at Escondido Falls.

 Many visitors come to OC for Disneyland, but the area has much more to offer like beaches, art colonies, surfing tournaments, great parks, and many entertainment venues.